-Additionally, in fiscal 2020, Mr. Dignan was granted 15,000 restricted shares, which vest in three equal annual installments, commencing on October 25, 2022.
-Mr. Wayne was not granted any restricted shares in fiscal 2020.
-In fiscal 2021, no restricted shares were granted to Messrs.
+In fiscal year 2020, Mr. Dignan was granted 15,000 restricted shares, which vest in three equal annual installments, commencing on October 25, 2022.
+Mr. Wayne was not granted any restricted shares in fiscal year 2020.
+In fiscal year 2021, no restricted shares were granted to Messrs.
 Wayne or Dignan.
+Ms. Jenkins was not granted any restricted shares in fiscal year 2020 nor fiscal year 2021.